Ringing the Changes with Indian-style Smacked Mack (aka Smoked Mackerel Pâté)

 Mrs Beeton mentions a fennel sauce with mackerel and the dill and this recipe is along the same lines as hers.
 Dill is also a traditional Scandinavian herb to use with this fish.

 My friend Jacqui, along the lines of the Woodspeen dish described in the quote at the top of this page, adds LOTS of horseradish sauce into the pâté to give it a spicy kick and she serves it with pickled walnuts and bacon bits.
+The pickled walnuts are for those made of sterner stuff than I, but bacon or lardons are definitely a good addition.

 You used to be able to buy a rather good mackerel and gooseberry pâté from Waitrose.
 Alas, no longer.
 Instead, you could cheat and buy ready-made smoked mackerel pâté and pair it with gooseberry sauce.